Twostap/SRcalculator/README.md

 Records estimates with the exception of full-text screen records are calculated using data extracted from 7,300+ systematic reviews published in 2023 and retrieved in Scopus.

-Full-text screen record numbers and time estimates are based on numbers provided in the following sources:
+Time estimates are based on numbers provided in the following sources:

-Haddaway NR, Westgate MJ.
-Predicting the time needed for environmental systematic reviews and systematic maps.
-Conserv Biol.
-2019;33(2):434-443. doi: 10.1111/cobi.13231.

 Nussbaumer-Streit B, Ellen M, Klerings I, et al. Resource use during systematic review production varies widely: a scoping review.
 Journal of Clinical Epidemiology.
 2021;139:287-296. doi: 10.1016/j.jclinepi.2021.05.019

 Lefebvre C, Glanville J, Briscoe S, Featherstone R, Littlewood A, Metzendorf M-I, Noel-Storr A, Paynter R, Rader T, Thomas J, Wieland LS.
 Chapter 4: Searching for and selecting studies.
 In: Higgins JP, Thomas J, Chandler J, Cumpston M, Li T, Page MJ, et al, editor(s).
 Cochrane Handbook for Systematic Reviews of Interventions version 6.5.1 Cochrane; 2025.
 Available from: https://www.cochrane.org/authors/handbooks-and-manuals/handbook/current/chapter-04

+The full-text record number is based on numbers from several sources including:

+Haddaway NR, Westgate MJ.
+Predicting the time needed for environmental systematic reviews and systematic maps.
+Conserv Biol.
+2019;33(2):434-443. doi: 10.1111/cobi.13231.

+[NEED TO ADD OTHERS]

 USING THE CALCULATOR: